reeseqthompson/tally/README.md

 ## Requirements
 - Xcode 14.0 or later
 - iOS 16.0 or later

-## Contribution
-Feel free to fork the repository, make updates, and submit a pull request.

 ## License
 This project is licensed under the MIT License.